This story has been updated with additional developments.

 It never dawned on me that none of what he told us about himself was true.
 David was very good at using his teen-like looks coupled with sob stories to make you believe everything he told you was true.

 He told us he was 22-years-old and that he was a student at USC Gould School of Law.
 He told us that the late Los Angeles councilmember David Cunningham was his father.
 He told us that L.A.
 County Superior Court Judge David Cunningham III was his father.
-He told us he was a foster child.
+He told us he was a foster child with no family.
 He told us a lot.

 What he didn’t tell us was that his real name was Devund Tinson.
 He was 19-years-old.
 He had never been a student at USC or its School of Law, and he is in no way related to either Cunningham.